 Each aspect of the service has a special significance: The chanting expounds the teachings of the Buddha, the scent of the incense purifies the participants, and the smoke rising from the incense is said to deliver our thoughts and prayers to the deceased.
 In addition to purifying oneself and praying for the welfare of the deceased, it is important that one view the memorial service as an opportunity to come into contact with the heart of the Buddha, Dharma, and Sangha.

-While there is no official charge for this service, it is customary to offer a money donation to the temple.
+While there is no charge for this ceremony, it is customary to offer a money donation to the temple.
 When the memorial service takes place off-site or has extra ceremonial preparations, it is customary to make a separate donation to the officiating priest.

 In Buddha’s Diamond Realm the light of Wisdom shines without ceasing.
 There is no coming, no going; no beginning, no end; no birth and no death.
 May the Buddhas with infinite compassion illuminate this endless field.